Saponin: Ethnobotany

 Most saponins, which readily dissolve in water, are poisonous to fish.
 Therefore, in ethnobotany, they are known for their use by indigenous people in obtaining aquatic food sources.
 Since prehistoric times, cultures throughout the world have used fish-killing plants, typically containing saponins, for fishing.

 Although prohibited by law, fish-poison plants are still widely used by indigenous tribes in Guyana.

 On the Indian subcontinent, the Gondi people use poison-plant extracts in fishing.

+In 16th century, saponins-rich plant, Agrostemma githago, was used to treat ulcers, fistulas, and hemorrhages.

-Many of California's Native American tribes traditionally used soaproot, (genus Chlorogalum) and/or the root of various yucca species, which contain saponin, as a fish poison.
+Many of California's Native American tribes traditionally used soaproot (genus Chlorogalum), and/or the root of various yucca species, which contain saponin, as a fish poison.
 They would pulverize the roots, mix with water to generate a foam, then put the suds into a stream.
 This would kill or incapacitate the fish, which could be gathered easily from the surface of the water.
 Among the tribes using this technique were the Lassik, the Luiseño, and the Mattole.

 Chemical structure

 The vast heterogeneity of structures underlying this class of compounds makes generalizations difficult; they're a subclass of terpenoids, oxygenated derivatives of terpene hydrocarbons.
-Terpenes in turn are formally made up of five-carbon isoprene units.
-(The alternate steroid base is a terpene missing a few carbon atoms.)
+Terpenes in turn are formally made up of five-carbon isoprene units (The alternate steroid base is a terpene missing a few carbon atoms).
 Derivatives are formed by substituting other groups for some of the hydrogen atoms of the base structure.
 In the case of most saponins, one of these substituents is a sugar, so the compound is a glycoside of the base molecule.

 More specifically, the lipophilic base structure of a saponin can be a triterpene, a steroid (such as spirostanol or furostanol) or a steroidal alkaloid (in which nitrogen atoms replace one or more carbon atoms).
 Alternatively, the base structure may be an acyclic carbon chain rather than the ring structure typical of steroids.
 One or two (rarely three) hydrophilic monosaccharide (simple sugar) units bind to the base structure via their hydroxyl (OH) groups.
 In some cases other substituents are present, such as carbon chains bearing hydroxyl or carboxyl groups.
-Such chain structures may be 1-11 carbon atoms long, but are usually 2–5 carbons long; the carbon chains themselves may be branched or unbranched.
+Such chain structures may be 1–11 carbon atoms long, but are usually 2–5 carbons long; the carbon chains themselves may be branched or unbranched.

 The most commonly encountered sugars are monosaccharides like glucose and galactose, though a wide variety of sugars occurs naturally.
 Other kinds of molecules such as organic acids may also attach to the base, by forming esters via their carboxyl (COOH) groups.
 Of particular note among these are sugar acids such as glucuronic acid and galacturonic acid, which are oxidized forms of glucose and galactose.